mtumilowicz/groovy258-dsl-closure-workshop/README.md

 # dsl
 * **Domain-Specific Languages** are small languages, focused on a particular aspect of a software system.
 They allow business experts to read or write code without having to be programming experts
 * DSLs come in two main forms:
-    * **external** - language that's parsed independently of the host general purpose language, examples: `regular expressions` and `CSS`
+    * **external** - language that is parsed independently of the general purpose language, examples: `regular expressions` and `CSS`
-    * **internal** - particular form of `API` in a host general purpose language, often referred to as a fluent interface, examples: `Spock` and `Mockito`
+    * **internal** - particular form of `API` in a general purpose language, often referred to as a fluent interface, examples: `Spock` and `Mockito`

 * `Groovy` has many features that make it great for writing `DSLs`:
     * closures with delegates
     * parentheses and dots `(.)` are optional
-        * `Groovy` allows you to omit the parentheses for top-level expressions
-        * when a closure is the last parameter of a method call `list.each  { println it }`
-        * in some cases parentheses are required:
-            * making nested method calls
-            * calling a method without parameters
         ```
         X.resolve {take 10 plus 30 minus 15} // it's same as: new X().take(10).plus(30).minus(15)
         ```